How is acute liver failure (ALF) defined and diagnosed, and how does it differ from acutely decompensated cirrhosis?

 Approximately 2000 cases of ALF occur each year in the United States.
 ALF can affect people of all ages and is associated with high morbidity and mortality.
 Multiorgan failure (MOF) is the most common cause of death (> 50% of cases), with infection and intracranial hypertension responsible for most of the remaining deaths.
 With recent improvements in care, spontaneous recovery and overall survival now exceed 40% and 65%, respectively.
 Over the past 25 years in the United States, overall mortality from ALF has decreased from more than 80% to 33%.

 ALF involves massive hepatocellular necrosis and liver dysfunction.
 A resulting cytokine storm leads to oxidative stress and a systemic inflammatory response syndrome.
 HIV medications, Wilson disease, and acute fatty liver of pregnancy may uniquely cause severe mitochondrial dysfunction with resulting lactic acidosis.
 Ultimately, multiorgan dysfunction occurs.

 Intracranial hypertension (ICH) and cerebral edema may result from both elevated ammonia levels, which causes direct astrocyte toxicity, and loss of cerebral blood flow autoregulation.
 Loss of cerebral autoregulation in ALF leads to ICH, and intracranial contents are rapidly damaged by both hydrostatic and osmolar shifts.
 Noncardiogenic pulmonary edema (acute respiratory distress syndrome, ARDS) and renal failure may result from cytokine-induced damage and hemodynamic derangements.
-Cardiovascular collapse can be seen ...
+Cardiovascular collapse can ...